sdnfv/openNetVM/style/styleguide.md

 ### Single Letter Iterators
 You can use ``i, j, k`` for iterators in loops.
 Otherwise, avoid single letter variable names.

+### Return Type on Previous Line
+When declaring a function, the return type should be listed on a separate line before the function name and parameter list.

 ## Code Structure
 Names are important, but the overall structure of your functions and files also makes a difference.